aknezevic1996/logifuture-wallet/README.md

 A production environment would also use authorization using a username and password along with something like a JWT that ensures the user is authorized to call the endpoints.
-However, we are not concerned with saving user data or credentials in this demo.
+However, we are not concerned with saving user data or credentials in this challenge.

 Redis would also use credentials and have the container be hosted in a VPC in a production setting.